About Kingston Hill

 What makes Kingston Hill Academy a Special School?

-• Each classroom has a full time teacher assistant who serves as a co-teacher.
+• Each classroom has a full time teacher and teach assistant supports.
 Instruction is able to be differentiated for each learners individual needs, whether those are above, at, or below grade level within the classroom on a daily basis.

 • Teachers set high expectations for every student.